-Karah Parschauer has served as our General Counsel and Executive Vice President since June 2016.
-Prior to Ultragenyx, Ms. Parschauer served in various executive capacities, and most recently as Vice President, Associate General Counsel, at Allergan plc, a pharmaceutical company, from June 2005 until June 2016.
+Karah Parschauer has served as our Chief Legal Officer and Executive Vice President since December 2021 and as our General Counsel and Executive Vice President since June 2016.
+Prior to Ultragenyx, Ms. Parschauer served in various executive capacities, and most recently as Vice President, Associate General Counsel, at Allergan plc, a pharmaceutical company, from June 2005 to June 2016.
 Prior to Allergan, Ms. Parschauer was an attorney at Latham & Watkins LLP, where she practiced in the areas of mergers and acquisitions, securities offerings and corporate governance.
-Ms. Parschauer has served on the board of directors of Arcturus Therapeutics, Ltd., a publicly traded RNA medicines company, since June 2019 and on the board of directors of Evolus, Inc., a publicly traded performance beauty company, since July 2019.
+Ms. Parschauer currently serves on the board of directors of Evolus, Inc., a publicly traded performance beauty company, the board of directors of Anebulo Pharmaceuticals, a publicly traded biotechnology company, and the board of directors of Tenaya Therapeutics, a publicly traded biotechnology company.
 Ms. Parschauer holds a B.A. in Biology from Miami University and a J.D. from Harvard Law School.

 John R. Pinion II has served as our Chief Quality Officer and Executive Vice President of Translational Sciences since September 2017.
-Between January 2016 and September 2017, he served as our Executive Vice President of Analytical Sciences and Research, and between July 2015 and September 2017, as our Chief Quality Operations Officer.
-Between July 2015 and January 2016, he served as our Senior Vice President of Analytical Sciences and Research.
-Prior to Ultragenyx, Mr. Pinion served in various roles with increasing responsibilities at Genentech, a pharmaceutical company, between 2005 and June 2015, including his most recent position as the Senior Vice President and Global Head of Quality and Compliance for Roche/ Genentech Pharma Technical Operations from October 2009 to July 2015.
+From January 2016 to September 2017, he served as our Executive Vice President of Analytical Sciences and Research, and from July 2015 to September 2017, as our Chief Quality Operations Officer.
+From July 2015 to January 2016, he served as our Senior Vice President of Analytical Sciences and Research.
+Prior to Ultragenyx, Mr. Pinion served in various roles with increasing responsibilities at Genentech, a pharmaceutical company, from 2005 to June 2015, including his most recent position as the Senior Vice President and Global Head of Quality and Compliance for Roche/Genentech Pharma Technical Operations from October 2009 to July 2015.
 Mr. Pinion currently serves on the board of directors of Aroa Biosurgery, a soft tissue regeneration company listed on the Australian Securities Exchange.
 Mr. Pinion holds a B.S. of Science in Mechanical Engineering from the University of West Virginia.